 Competition in the battery industry is intense.
 The industry consists of major domestic and international companies, most of which have existing relationships in the markets into which we sell as well as financial, technical, marketing, sales, manufacturing, scaling capacity, distribution and other resources and name recognition substantially greater than ours.
 These companies may develop batteries or other technologies that perform as well as or better than our batteries.
 We believe that our primary competitors are existing suppliers of cylindrical lithium-ion, nickel cadmium, nickel metal-hydride and in some cases, non-starting/lighting/ignition lead-acid batteries.
 A number of our competitors have existing and evolving relationships with our target customers.
 For example, Bosch and Samsung formed LiMotive to focus on the development, production and marketing of lithium-ion battery systems for application in hybrid and other electric vehicles, and Dow Chemical announced the establishment of a joint venture with Kokam America and others, pending receipt of government incentive funding, to build a facility in Michigan for the manufacture of lithium polymer batteries for use in HEVs and EVs.
 Dow Kokam's new world-scale manufacturing facility is underway in Midland, Michigan with targeted completion in early 2012.
 In addition, NEC and Nissan entered into a joint venture to develop lithium-ion batteries in prismatic form, Sanyo and Volkswagen agreed to develop lithium-ion batteries for HEVs, Sanyo already provides nickel metal hydride batteries for Ford and Honda, and Toyota and Panasonic are engaged in a joint venture to make batteries for HEVs and EVs.
-Competitors such as A123 Systems, Inc., Ener1, Inc., and Valence Technology, Inc., all based in the United States, are also competing in the battery market.
+Competitors such as A123 Systems, Inc., and Valence Technology, Inc., all based in the United States, are also competing in the battery market.
+In the large utility grid energy storage market, it is expected that the major incumbent Companies such as General Electric, Seimens, and others will become significant competitors, in addition to the current competitors.
 Potential customers may choose to do business with our more established competitors, because of their perception that our competitors are more stable, are more likely to complete various projects, can scale operations more quickly, have greater manufacturing capacity, are more likely to continue as a going concern and lend greater credibility to any joint venture.
 If we are unable to compete successfully against manufacturers of other batteries or technologies in any of our targeted applications, our business could suffer, and we could lose or be unable to gain market share.